 An active recitalist and concert soloist, Kasia has performed concerts throughout the US and parts of Italy.
 She has been the soprano soloist in Mahler’s 4th Symphony with the Columbia University Orchestra, Beethoven’s Mass in C, and Bach’s Cantata no. 140.
 An art-song enthusiast, Kasia was a young artist with SongFest in 2012.
 She has also performed in recital and chamber concerts hosted by the Discovery Orchestra in New Jersey, Dayton Philharmonic Orchestra, and Palm Beach Opera among others.

 Originally from Summit, New Jersey, Kasia holds degrees from Columbia University (BA) and Manhattan School of Music (MM).
 In 2011, she also studied at L'Accademia Internazionale della Musica in Milan, Italy.
-She is the recipient of a Metropolitan Opera National Council Encouragement Award (Capitol District, 2016), the Richard and Brooke L. Rapaport Prize for Summer Music Study from Columbia University and a Chautauqua Opera Guild Award.
+She is the recipient of the Santa Fe Opera Campbell Wachter Memorial Award for Singers, a Metropolitan Opera National Council Encouragement Award (Capitol District, 2016), the Richard and Brooke L. Rapaport Prize for Summer Music Study from Columbia University and a Chautauqua Opera Guild Award.
 Kasia currently resides in New York City where she studies with Nikki Li Hartliep.